 As you’ve read through the history I’ve included in this journal, you should have concluded that the notion of establishing a Greater Serbia long predated the various independence declarations in the 1990s of the former Yugoslav republics.
 It had its seeds sown centuries ago.

-According to the 1991 census in Croatia, the ethnic population of the municipality of Karlovac was 63.7 percent Croat, 26.7 percent Serb and 9.5 percent other.
+According to the 1991 census in Croatia, the ethnic population of the municipality of Karlovac was nearly 64 percent Croat, 27 percent Serb, and nine and a half percent other.
 Despite being outnumbered by nearly two and a half to one, the Serbs saw the area around Karlovac as rightfully part of Greater Serbia.
 In fact, this map (from Wikimedia) shows the extent of Serbian ambition:

 Remember that after the Croatian independence referendum Serbian forces ferociously attacked Osijek (where Serbs made up only about 20 percent of the population) in Slavonia – the area east of Zagreb bordering on Hungary and Slovenia.
 After declaring a state (never internationally recognized) called the Republic of Serbian Krajina that, while it didn’t include Karlovac, did include much of the area near it as well as a significant portion of western Croatia extending a bit south of Knin, they attacked Karlovac in much the same way they had attacked Osijek.